Diamond Naturals Kitten Food has a formula designed for the nutritional needs of young kittens.

 How Much to Feed Cats

 As far as the amount of food to put in the dish, Kirkwood Animal Hospital provides some helpful guidelines.
 First, be sure to feed kitty a quality food with plenty of protein.
 Indoor cats likely require between one-third to one-half cup of food daily.

 They also suggest feeding your cat a mixture of dry and wet foods.
 Try giving kitty about two ounces of dry kibble and roughly 2.5 ounces of canned food each day.
 Monitor your cat and adjust these amounts as needed.

 Consider Kitty’s Health

-A number of medical conditions can crop up with cats.
-This will impact nearly every aspect of their lives, including their dietary needs.
-When cats have diabetes for instance, you will need to time their food delivery with insulin.
-If your cat has some dental health issues and can only eat wet food, you may need to feed her more often.
+A number of medical conditions crop up with cats at times.
+This impacts nearly every aspect of their lives, including their dietary needs.
+When cats have diabetes, for instance, you need to time their food delivery with insulin.
+If your cat has some dental health issues and only eats wet food, you may need to feed them more often.

 Cats and Food